dvm81/interest-matchmaker/README.md

 ## Overview

-Interest Matchmaker is a web application that matches users with content based on their interests.
-The application allows to select from a dropdown of users and view content that aligns with their specified interests.
+Interest Matchmaker is a web application that matches users with content based on the users' interests.
+The application allows to select from a dropdown of users and view content that aligns with the users' specified interests.
 The content is displayed in a table with pagination and search functionality.

 ## Features
 - **User Selection**: Select a user from a dropdown list.
 - **Content Matching**: View content that matches the selected user's interests.
 - **Search**: Filter matched content using a search box.
-- **Pagination**: Navigate through content using pagination controls (15 content items per page).
+- **Pagination**: Navigate through matched content using pagination controls (15 content items per page).

 ## Prerequisites

-- **Python 3.7+**
+- **Python 3.7+** (developed with Python 3.10.7)
 - **Flask** (Python web framework)
 - **Jinja2** (for templating, comes with Flask)